StackVista/stackstate-docs/use/glossary.md

 * **domain** - used to logically group components, e.g., business units, teams, application.
 * **element** - component or relation in the topology.
 * **environment** - used to divide the IT landscape into smaller logical units according to their intended purpose. e.g., creating DTAP \(Develop, Test, Acceptance, Production\) environments.
 One component can belong to multiple environments.
 * **event** - StackState records every change detected in the IT environment as an event.
+Events are always bound to one or more topology elements.
 * **event handler** - performs an action defined for a specific type of event occurrence.
 * **gremlin** - is a graph traversal language.
 Find out more on Gremlin [here](https://tinkerpop.apache.org/gremlin.html).
 * **groovy** - is a multi-faceted language for the Java platform.
 Find out more about Groovy [here](https://groovy-lang.org/).